Buy or Sell Equinox Gold Corp. (EQX) Stock Now | Don't Try to Be a Top Gun

 EQX’s Market Performance

-EQX stocks went up by 5.88% for the week, with a monthly drop of -1.97% and a quarterly performance of -30.70%, while its annual performance rate touched -47.87%.
-The volatility ratio for the week stands at 3.08% while the volatility levels for the past 30 days are set at 3.62% for Equinox Gold Corp..
-The simple moving average for the period of the last 20 days is 0.05% for EQX stocks with a simple moving average of -25.53% for the last 200 days.
+EQX stocks went up by 9.42% for the week, with a monthly jump of 4.65% and a quarterly performance of -22.75%, while its annual performance rate touched -45.21%.
+The volatility ratio for the week stands at 4.06% while the volatility levels for the past 30 days are set at 3.81% for Equinox Gold Corp..
+The simple moving average for the period of the last 20 days is 12.21% for EQX stocks with a simple moving average of -16.51% for the last 200 days.

-Volatility was left at 3.62%, however, over the last 30 days, the volatility rate increased by 3.08%, as shares sank -5.68% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -27.11% lower at present.
+Volatility was left at 3.81%, however, over the last 30 days, the volatility rate increased by 4.06%, as shares surge +2.13% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -9.66% lower at present.

 Stock Fundamentals for EQX